-"You’re gonna take different stuff from vets than you did from young guys, and I understood that.
+""They were used to Larry’s (Brown) tough love, and (Kuester) wasn’t that way," Daye said.
+"He was a lot different than what they expected.""You’re gonna take different stuff from vets than you did from young guys, and I understood that.
 There was favoritism, but that’s the NBA.
-That’s how it is everywhere."
+That’s how it is everywhere.""

 Reading into the first line of that quote, I infer the veterans spent a considerable amount of time talking about Larry Brown.
 Daye was a sophomore in high school and living in California when Brown last coached the Pistons.
 The most likely way he knows about Brown’s style is from the vets on this year’s team.